-Uniform Rental and Facility Services reportable operating segment revenue increased \$670.2 million, or 10.8%, and the cost of uniform rental and facility services increased \$315.7 million, or 9.5%, due to the reasons previously discussed.
-The reportable operating segment's fiscal 2023 gross margin was 47.3% of revenue compared to 46.7% in fiscal 2022.
-The improvement in gross margin was the result of efficiencies in labor and improved leverage of fixed costs, partially offset by investments in material cost to support increased revenue growth.
+Uniform Rental and Facility Services reportable operating segment revenue increased \$568.1 million, or 8.2%, and the cost of uniform rental and facility services increased \$232.9 million, or 6.4%, due to the reasons previously discussed.
+The reportable operating segment's fiscal 2024 gross margin was 48.2% of revenue compared to 47.3% in fiscal 2023.
+The improvement in gross margin was primarily the result of efficiency gains in energy usage, more efficient use of in-service inventory, and improved leverage of fixed costs.

-Selling and administrative expenses for the Uniform Rental and Facility Services reportable operating segment increased \$229.1 million in fiscal 2023 compared to fiscal 2022.
-Selling and administrative expense as a percent of revenue for fiscal 2023 was 25.9% compared to 25.0% in fiscal 2022.
-The change as a percent of revenue was primarily due to the previously mentioned one-time gain on an equity method investment transaction of \$30.2 million recorded in fiscal 2022.
+Selling and administrative expenses for the Uniform Rental and Facility Services reportable operating segment increased \$154.4 million in fiscal 2024 compared to fiscal 2023 in order to support revenue growth as well as invest in technology and selling resources.
+Selling and administrative expense as a percent of revenue for fiscal 2024 was 26.0% compared to 25.9% in fiscal 2023.
+As a percent of revenue, selling and administrative expenses were largely consistent as compared to the prior fiscal year.

-Income before income taxes for the Uniform Rental and Facility Services reportable operating segment increased \$125.3 million, or 9.3%, for fiscal 2023 compared to fiscal 2022.
-The increase in income before income taxes was due to the previously discussed growth in revenue and gross margin improvement.
-Income before income taxes as a percent of revenue was 21.4% compared to 21.7% in fiscal 2022.
-The change over the prior fiscal year was primarily due to the previously discussed one-time gain on an equity method investment transaction recorded in fiscal 2022.
+Income before income taxes for the Uniform Rental and Facility Services reportable operating segment increased \$180.7 million, or 12.2%, for fiscal 2024 compared to fiscal 2023.
+The increase in income before income taxes was due to the previously discussed growth in revenue and improvements in gross margin.
+Income before income taxes as a percent of revenue was 22.2% compared to 21.4% in fiscal 2023.
+The improvement over the prior fiscal year was primarily a result of the previously discussed improvement in gross margin.